opereclin/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script deletes a file in a directory
+removes a directory which is not empty